sarghir539/skifree/README.md

 ** 11/29/2019 **
 * Added Powerup entities and a PowerupManager
 * Ramp is now twice as big to allow for easier jumps
+* Added functionality to toggle the game overlay on and off by pressing the 'C' key
+* Added ability to start and restart the game by pressing the 'S' key
+* Rhino is now rendered on screen right behind the skier when the chase starts
+* Added Splash class to display dynamic game information (powerup, game over, etc)